 - Add the ginger and garlic then continue to cook for 2 minutes.

-- Add a bit of salt and sugar, stir for a minute.
+- Add a bit of salt, sugar, chillies, turmeric powder, cinnamon powder and coriander powder, stir for a minute.

 - Add the chicken, cover the pan and cook for 10 minutes, turning once halfway.